OpenCyphal/libcanard/DESIGN.md

 * *Frame reception*.
     On a reception of a frame, the application passes it to the library via a dedicated API function.
     Upon reception of a frame, the library detects its transfer parameters, such as data type ID, transfer type and source node ID.
-    The library then requests the application via a function pointer on whether the transfer should be received.
+    If this is the first frame of a transfer, the library then requests the application via a function pointer on whether the transfer should be received.
     If the application reports that the transfer is not of interest, the frame will be ignored.
     Otherwise, the library finds the receiver state instance for the transfer (or creates one if it couldn’t be found), then updates it according to the rules defined in the specification.
     If the newly received frame was accepted and it was the last frame of the transfer, the library will invoke the appropriate callback (via a function pointer) so that the application can execute the associated business logic.